JBraunsmaJr/python-simplified-badger-tutorial-series/OOP/OOP_01/guide.md

 WINDOW_HEIGHT = 1000
 ```

-If you noticed, our variable names are all upper-case.
+If you noticed, our config variable names are all upper-case.
 This is to help differentiate them from
 typical variables.

 ## Folder Structure